hpc2n/selecting-modules/docs/toolchains.md

 === "UPPMAX (Rackham/Bianca)"

-    - Mostly, toolchains are not visible as at the other clusters.
-Most software are built manually without the EasyBuild concept.
-    - Instead you load modules individually.
-Be inspired by the Easybuild toolchains below.
+    Toolchains less visible than on other clusters.
+Most software are built manually without EasyBuild.
+Instead, you load compilers, MPI libraries, math libraries, and other modules individually. *The Easybuild toolchains below are provided to demonstrate common combinations of packages.*
-        - If just compiler: search fo available GCC or intel module.
+    - Need only a compiler?
+Search for available GCC or intel modules.
-        - If math libraries, like OpenBLAS, search for that and GCC or intel  will be a dependency.
+    - Need math libraries, like OpenBLAS?
+Search for that and GCC or intel will be a dependency.
-        - If MPI, see UPPMAX documentation about [combinations of compilers and MPI libraries](https://docs.uppmax.uu.se/software/parallel_comb/)
+    - Need MPI?
+See UPPMAX documentation about [combinations of compilers and MPI libraries](https://docs.uppmax.uu.se/software/parallel_comb/)

-    - The **Easybuild toolchains** below may be found for some tools in their names and dependencies.
+    The **Easybuild toolchains** below may be found for *some* tools in their names and dependencies:

     **GCC Compiler Toolchains**